-Copyright (c) 2008 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending an email to pubs-permissions@ieee.org. makes more difficult systematizing the delineation.
-Automatic methodologies allow to avoid intra/inter-observer variability and therefore developing accurate and robust methods for ECG automatic delineation is a topic of main interest.
+(usually the R wave), and the search for peaks and boundaries of the ECG waves is usually performed within temporal windows referred to the QRS position.
+Especially problematic due to the low SNR is the delineation of low-amplitude smooth wave boundaries, as it is usually the case of the T-wave end.
+Furthermore, there are no standard clear rules to locate the waves' boundaries, and this makes systematizing the delineation more difficult.
+Automatic methodologies allow one to avoid intra-/interobserver variability, and therefore, developing accurate and robust methods for ECG automatic delineation is a topic of main interest.
 A wide diversity of algorithms for QRS detection and different delineation approaches have been proposed, regarding some or all of the ECG waves and limits.
-In particular, an automatic singlelead (SL) delineation system, that generalizes the wavelet transform (WT) based methodology of [1], was presented in [2].
-The method in [2] is able to determine and locate the peaks and boundaries of the QRS complex (namely identifying its individual waves), and of P and T waves, accounting for different morphologies.
-The WT provides a description of the signal in the time-scale domain, allowing the representation of its temporal features at different resolutions (scales) according to their frequency content.
+In particular, an automatic single-lead (SL) delineation system, which generalizes the wavelet transform (WT) based methodology of [1], was presented in [2].
+The method in [2] is able to determine and locate the peaks and boundaries of the QRS complex (namely identifying its individual waves), and of P and T waves.
+We refer to the ability of the algorithm to deal with various P and T wave morphologies, namely positive, inverted, biphasic, accounting for different morphologies.
+The WT provides a description of the signal in the time-scale domain, thereby allowing the representation of its temporal features at different resolutions (scales) according to their frequency content.
 Thus, regarding the purpose of locating different waves with typical frequency characteristics, the WT is a suitable tool for ECG automatic delineation.

 According to the dipolar hypothesis, the electrical activity of the heart can be approximated by a time-variant electrical dipole, called the electrical heart vector (EHV).
 Thus, the voltage measured at a given lead would be the projection of the EHV into the unitary vector defined by the lead axis [3].
-Choosing a particular lead for ECG delineation determines a point of view over the cardiac phenomena and different latencies on the waves's onsets and ends are found in different leads.
-Nevertheless, the onset and end of the cardiac electric phenomena are indeed unique, and therefore a global feature for all the leads.
-Thus combining adequately the information provided by multiple leads is essential for the correct location of lead-independent waves' boundaries.
-The SL system [2] includes post-processing decision rules to deal with multilead (ML) files, by choosing global marks based on the SL based sets of locations.
-However this system is not truly ML and it requires to apply the SL methodology to a large number of leads.
+Choosing a particular lead for ECG delineation determines a point of view over the cardiac phenomena, and different latencies on the waves' onsets and ends are found in different leads.
+Nevertheless, the onset and end of the cardiac electric phenomena are indeed unique, and therefore, a global feature for all the leads.
+Thus, adequately combining the information provided by multiple leads is essential for the correct location of lead-independent waves' boundaries.
+The SL system [2] includes postprocessing decision rules to deal with multilead (ML) files by choosing global marks based on the SL-based sets of locations.
+However, this system is not truly ML, and it requires to apply the SL methodology to a large number of leads.

-In this paper an actually ML methodology regarding boundaries location is proposed and validated.
+In this paper, an actual ML methodology regarding boundaries location is proposed and validated.
 The ML approach departs from the SL system and attends to the spatial characteristics of the different available leads, aiming to achieve a more robust delineation.
-This ML system was partially validated and compared with other approaches as part of the "PhysioNet/Computers in Cardiology Challenge 2006: QT Interval Measurement" competition [4].
+This ML system was partially validated and compared with other approaches as part of the "PhysioNet/computers in cardiology challenge 2006: QT interval measurement" competition [4].

 Fig. 1.
-Example of single-lead delineation of T wave boundaries: $n{\rm T}$ denotes T wave peak (zero-crossing of the WT), n_f and n_l the first and last significant WT slopes associated to the T wave, n_o and n_e the T wave onset and end, and ξ_o end ξ_e the thresholds for T wave boundaries.
-Note that T wave end is marked using the criterion i) while T wave onset satisfies the criterion ii).
+Example of SL delineation of T-wave boundaries: $n{\rm T}$ denotes T-wave peak (zero crossing of the WT), $n_f$ and $n_l$ the first and last significant WT slopes associated with the T wave, $n_o$ and $n_e$ the T-wave onset and end, and $\xi_o$ and $\xi_e$ the thresholds for T-wave boundaries.
+Note that T-wave end is marked using criterion 1) while T-wave onset satisfies criterion 2).